bitnami/containers/bitnami/odoo/README.md

 - `ODOO_DATABASE_ADMIN_USER`: Database admin user that Odoo will use to connect with the database.
 Default: **postgres**
 - `ODOO_DATABASE_ADMIN_PASSWORD`: Database admin password that Odoo will use to connect with the database.
 No default.
 - `ALLOW_EMPTY_PASSWORD`: It can be used to allow blank passwords.
 Default: **no**
+- `ODOO_ADDONS_DIR`: Set up a custom directory for addons - useful to mount a custom volume of addons, separate from the main persistence volume.
+Default: **/bitnami/odoo/addons**

 ##### Create a database for Odoo using postgresql-client